MicrosoftDocs/customer-insights/topics/developers/quick-starts/5_insight.md

 ## What have we learned from the data?

-We've learned that Polaris sells well in California, Florida, and Illinois, and that sales increase during summer, peaking around Thanksgiving.
+We've learned that Contoso sells well in California, Florida, and Illinois, and that sales increase during summer, peaking around Thanksgiving.
 We've also learned that customers come from a variety of industries, most prominently agriculture, law enforcement, and hospitality.

 ![Adding the App ID in the Project Manager](../tutorials/topn.png)